 Cambodia - CSX Composite Index

-The Cambodia Securities Exchange (CSX) was established on 11th July 2011 and is headquartered in Phnom Penh and there are currently 4 companies listed.
-The CSX held its first IPO of state-owned Phnom Penh Water Authority on 18th April 2012.
-The second listing on the CSX was Grand Twins International which listed on 16th June 2014 followed by Phnom Penh Autonomous Port on 9th December 2015 and Phnom Penh Special Economic Zone on 30th May 2016.
-The market capitalization was USD 203 million as of January 2017.
+The Cambodia Securities Exchange (CSX) was established on 11th July 2011 and is headquartered in Phnom Penh.
+There are currently 11 companies listed (“Main Board” and “Growth Board”) and the market capitalization was USD 3.2 billion as of August 2023.
+The second listing on the CSX was Grand Twins International which listed on 16th June 2014 followed by Phnom Penh Autonomous Port on 9th December 2015, Phnom Penh Special Economic Zone on 30th May 2016, Sihanoukville Autonomous Port on 8th June 2017, ACLEDA Bank on 25th May 2020, and Pestech (Cambodia) on 12th August 2020 and finally DBD Engineering, the first company listed on the “Growth Board”, on 6th September 2021 followed by JS Land on 10th February 2022 as the second company listed on the “Growth Board”.

 Cambodia Securities Exchange website: www.csx.com.kh